woocommerce/qit-cli/README.md

 1. Install the QIT CLI tool with `composer require woocommerce/qit-cli`.
 2. Add your partner credentials with `./vendor/bin/qit partner-add`.
 3. Run a test on your extension with `./vendor/bin/qit run:e2e YOUR_EXTENSION`.

-For some tests, you can specify the PHP, WooCommerce, and WordPress versions you want to use.

 ## Documentation